 Burrowing owls are known to utilize a 1.25 mile (radius) foraging area from nest which represents 3142 acres that can be used as foraging habitat (York, Rosenberg and Sturm, 2002).
-Therefore, they could also be expected to forage in the agricultural fields, canals and drains to the north and east of the site.
+Therefore, they could also be expected to forage in the agricultural fields, canals and drains to the north, south, west and east of the site.

-As required by CDFW, 2012 Burrowing Owl Survey Protocol, California Natural Diversity Data field survey forms have been submitted.
+As required by CDFW, 2012 Burrowing Owl Survey Protocol, California Natural Diversity Data field survey forms will be submitted.
 Field notes are on file.